CID123456/crime-analysis-and-prediction/README.md

 ## Overview

-This project aims to provide comprehensive analysis and insights into crime patterns and trends using various techniques such as map-based analysis, month-based analysis, age-based analysis, crime prediction, crime sentiment analysis, and a model for resource allocation.
+This project aims to provide comprehensive analysis and insights into crime patterns and trends using various techniques such as map-based analysis, month-based analysis, age-based analysis, crime prediction, crime sentiment analysis, and a model for resource allocation, crime prediction, sentiment analysis for social media comments for finding probable criminal activities.

 ## Features